John Owen (theologian): Political life

 Meanwhile, Owen was incessantly writing; and in 1667 he published his Catechism, which led to a proposal, "more acute than diplomatic", from Baxter for union.
 Various papers passed, and after a year the attempt was closed by the following laconical note from Owen: "I am still a well-wisher to these mathematics."
-It was now, too, that he published the first part of his vast work upon the Epistle to the Hebrews, together with his Practical Exposition upon Psalm 130 (1668) and his searching book on Indwelling Sin.
+It was now, too, that he published the first part of his vast work upon the Epistle to the Hebrews, together with his Practical Exposition upon Psalm 130 (1668) and his searching book on Indwelling Sin, which Alexander Whyte described as "one of the greatest works of the Puritan period."

 In 1669, Owen wrote a spirited remonstrance to the Congregationalists in New England, who, under the influence of Presbyterianism, had shown themselves persecutors.
 At home, too, he was busy in the same cause.
 In 1669 Samuel Parker's Discourse of Ecclesiastical Politie attacked the Nonconformists with clumsy intolerance.
 Owen answered him (Truth and Innocence Vindicated, 1669); Parker replied offensively in his Defence and Continuation of the Ecclesiastical Politie (1671).
 Then Andrew Marvell finally disposed of Parker with banter and satire in The Rehearsal Transpros'd (1672 and 1673).
 Owen himself produced a tract On the Trinity (1669), and Christian Love and Peace (1672).

 On the revival of the Conventicle Acts in 1670, Owen was appointed to draw up a paper of reasons which was submitted to the House of Lords in protest.
 In this or the following year Harvard College invited him to become its president; he received similar invitations from some of the Dutch universities.
 When King Charles II issued his Declaration of Indulgence in 1672, Owen drew up an address of thanks; Owen was one of the first preachers at the weekly lectures which the Independents and Presbyterians jointly held at Princes' Hall in Broad Street.
 He was respected by many of the nobility, and during 1674 both King Charles II and his brother King James II assured him of their good wishes to the dissenters.
 Charles gave him 1000 guineas to relieve those on whom the severe laws had pressed, and he was able to procure the release of John Bunyan, whose preaching he admired.
 In 1674 Owen was attacked by William Sherlock, Dean of St Paul's.
 From this time until 1680, he was engaged on his ministry and writing.
 He had Alexander Shields as his amanuensis for a while.